What Is a Food Handler Card or Certificate? (Plus, How to Get One)

 Summary

 A food handler card or certificate proves that you have successfully completed a food handler course and possess the knowledge necessary to handle food safely.
-Depending on where you live and the company for who you work, you may be required to earn one.
+Depending on where you live and the company for which you work, you may be required to earn one.

-How to get a food handler card
+How to get a food handlers card

 There are many companies through which you can earn your food handler card completely online, like with FoodSafePal.